Kamillatemurshoeva/arar-institute-of-oriental-studies-scraper/README.md

-# ARAR Collection 14 Scraper
+# ARAR Collection 14 Scraper — Publications of the Institute of Oriental Studies of NAS RA

 This repository contains a Python scraper designed to extract **metadata from the Pan-Armenian Digital Library (ARAR)**.